You work hard for the money, but are you really getting paid what you deserve?

 Be ready to answer any questions your boss may ask you about your performance or the research you’re bringing to the table.
 These questions are an opportunity for you to show that you’ve done your homework and know what you’re talking about – so embrace them!

-Not getting the raise can be frustrating, but that doesn't mean you should give up right away.
-Sometimes there are factors beyond your control that have prevented your raise.
+Not getting a raise can be frustrating, but that doesn't mean you should give up right away.
+Sometimes, there are factors beyond your control that have prevented your raise.
 Maybe you're just not ready yet.
 Either way, there are two paths you can take after being denied a raise.

 The first is to work with your manager toward a resolution at your current company.
-Start by asking your boss for their reasoning for declining your raise and then working to create a plan that you can work toward over the next year.
-During this time you should proactively follow up with your manager and continue working hard.
+Start by asking your boss for their reasoning for declining your raise, and then work to create a plan that you can work toward over the next year.
+During this time, you should proactively follow up with your manager and continue working hard.

 The second is to consider other opportunities.
 If your manager refuses to help you map a path toward growth in your company or is dismissive of your goals, then you may want to consider moving on in your career.